 Master of Social Work Overview

 The online Master of Social Work degree from Campbellsville University prepares you for career advancement so that you can move out of entry-level positions in the field.
-With a curriculum rooted in ethical and Christian ideals, the program helps you develop an advanced understanding of the practical and theoretical knowledge necessary for becoming a leader in social work.
+With a curriculum rooted in ethical and Christian ideals along with trauma-informed practice, this program helps you develop an advanced understanding of the practical and theoretical knowledge necessary for becoming a leader in social work.

 With our CSWE-accredited online MSW, you can pursue a career in a wide range of areas, including therapy and counseling, community mental health, child protection, the criminal justice system, public advocacy and home health.
-You could also enter a career in the VA or while on active duty in the military as an addiction or substance abuse counselor.
+You could also enter a career in the V.A. or as an addiction or substance abuse counselor while on active duty in the U.S. military.

-The foundation year (first year) of the MSW program is for students that do not have an undergraduate degree in social work from a CSWE accredited undergraduate social work program or do not meet the admission criteria for advanced standing.
+The foundation year of the MSW program is for students that do not have an undergraduate degree in social work from a CSWE-accredited undergraduate social work program or do not meet the admission criteria for advanced standing.

-A student enrolled full time will complete the foundation curriculum in 8 graduate terms.
-There are three entry points to the foundation year of the MSW program, August and January, and May.
+A student enrolled full time will take 6 graduate terms to complete the foundations curriculum and 8 graduate terms to complete the full 60-hour program.
+There are three entry points to the foundation year of the MSW program: August, January and May.